fbpx

 Block certain events from being passed through, in Gig Performer

 You can block certain events from being passed through.
 For example, if you are laying two sounds using multiple MIDI In blocks that receive MIDI from the same physical device, you may want your ModWheel or PitchWheel (say) only apply to one of the sounds.
 Or you might want to be able to adjust the volume of your lead sound without impacting the volume of your pad sound.
-Of course, you can also do this kind of thing by using widgets in a rackspace but sometimes it’s just convenient to send MIDI CC events directly into a plugin and so this blocking mechanism gives you finer control.
+Of course, you can also do this kind of thing by using widgets in a rackspace.
+Sometimes, it’s just convenient to send MIDI CC events directly into a plugin and so this blocking mechanism gives you finer control.

 Tip: visit this community thread to see a convenient way to manage your sustain pedal independently of other messages.